All Episodes

 There's no way I can make you understand it.

-There's no way you can possibly know what it's like, because I'm yet to find a proper description for artificial sound.
+There's no way you can possibly know what it's like because I'm yet to find a proper description for artificial sound.

 Just trust me, I would have had to quit if that's all I had.

-I could not do this program, nor would I be able to communicate very well with doing a lot of writing with people.
+I could not do this program, nor would I be able to communicate very well.

-Immediately the chipmunk aspect vanished on the left side, the old, the current, it vanished.
+Immediately, the chipmunk aspect vanished on the left side, the old, the current, it vanished.

 Nobody sounded like chipmunks anymore.